alex-karev/godot-rgmap/README.md

 myTilemap.tile_set = tileset # Assign new TileSet to Tilemap
 ```

-RGMap has 2 signals that can be helpful for drawing and generating map:
+RGMap has 4 signals that can be helpful for drawing and generating map:

 ```
-chunks_load_requested(PoolIntArray ids) # Returns ids of chunks that needs to be loaded chunks_free_requested(PoolIntArray ids) # Returns ids of chunks that needs to be freed
+chunks_load_requested(PoolIntArray ids) # Returns ids of chunks that needs to be loaded chunks_free_requested(PoolIntArray ids) # Returns ids of chunks that needs to be freed chunks_render_requested(PoolIntArray ids) # Returns ids of chunks that needs to be rendered chunks_hide_requested(PoolIntArray ids) # Returns ids of rendered chunks that needs to be hidden
 ```

+The distances for loading and rendering chunks can be set as load_distance and render_distance variables of RGMap node.
-To emit these 2 signals call this function
+To emit these 4 signals call these functions:

 ```
-request_chunks_update(player_position: Vector2) # Player_position is position of the player on RGMap grid
+# player_position is position of the player on RGMap grid
+request_chunks_update(player_position: Vector2) # For chunks load/free signals
+request_chunks_render(player_position: Vector2) # For chunks render/hide signals
 ```

 Don't forget to calculate FOV.
 It is better to do this in the end of the function connected to chunks_load_requested(PoolIntArray ids) signal: